dSecurityRep/PassGen/README.md

 # Updates
- v1.5 Added new passwords generation algorithms due to questions about pets v1.8 Added new passwords generation alghorithms due to questions about girlfriends and boyfriends.
+ v1.5 Added new passwords generation algorithms due to questions about pets \n v1.8 Added new passwords generation alghorithms due to questions about girlfriends and boyfriends.